katpavan/katpavan.github.io/index.md

 layout: home
 ---

 Hey, I'm Pavan.
-I write checks so people can build businesses and save animals.
+I write checks so people can save animals and build businesses.
 Read more [here](/about/).

 **I donate monthly to:**